lithium3812/ecommerce-company-database-analysis/README.md

 7. On 5th December 2014, the company made our 4th product available as a primary purchase item (top in the cart), which was previously only a cross-sell option.
 I analyzed how cross-sell performance changed since then.

 ## Key Results
+- Not only "nonbrand" but also "brand" campaign is growing in sessions and orders.
+This is a good sign since this means people are actually searching for our business.
+- By the end of the first year 2012, it becomes more distinct that sessions and orders from desktop has much higher volume than those of mobile.
+This means it might be more efficient to focus on improving our desktop website.
+- Sessions from customers' organic search and direct type-in are growing alongside those from paid marketing campaigns.
+This is great since these are customer acquisition with no cost and also it means our brand is getting more recognision.
+- During the new landing page test in July 2012, the original landing page "/home" had CVR 3.2% and the new page "/lander-1" had CVR 4.0%, and in the following 4 months after moving entirely to the new landing page there were 22972 sessions.
+From this we can estimate that this change brought us approximately 45 extra orders per month.
+- Conversion funnels show that the click-through rate of /lander-1 page is significantly higher than that of /home and it certainly is the reason of the improved overall CVR.
+- During the new billing page test from Sep 10 - Nov 10, there was on average 22.88$ of revenue per billing session via the original billing page "/billing" and 31.21$ via the test billing page "/billing-2".
+In the following month there were 1193 total billing sessions and therefore the benefit from the billing page change can be estimated to be 9937.69$.
+-